paulinamoskwa/ChatGPT-Is-All-You-Need/README.md

-The mood when you want to delve into a new topic, so you ask some search engine for an ✨ *easy and understandable definition* ✨ but, instead, you end up with tons of technical definitions, papers, proofs and advanced code?
+The mood when you want to delve into a new topic, so you ask a search engine for an ✨ *easy and understandable definition* ✨ but, instead, you end up with tons of technical definitions, papers, proofs and advanced code?